make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Pseudorandom number generators

-- just a game, not cryptography
-- LCG and Lehmer
-- simple formulas but with carefully chosen constants
-- JavaScript provides no way to set the seed!
-- whether we use a third party lib or write our own we need a way to test the output for "randomness"
-- let's see why that is important

 - This is just a game, not cryptography, so we don't need a cryptographically-strong generator.
 - The built-in generators